HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/grants_protocol.md

 *User experience:*
 - [ ] The protocol has a name that is approved by Emily Ianacone in her role as UX lead for Grants.gov.
 - [ ] Documentation is published that explains the protocol in an intuitive, accessible manner.
+- [ ] **Translation:** There are clear plans for putting tools and processes in place that translate the protocol's meaning and documentation into multiple languages.
+For instance, this could include building a data dictionary that defines the `fields` and `types` in multiple languages.

 *Financial opportunities specification:*
 - [ ] A complete draft specification is available that can be used to represent opportunity listings from Grants.gov, to be returned over the new Simpler Grants.gov APIs.